pearselab/tyrell/README.md

 ## Usage

 Open a terminal window and type `rake`.
 This will list the most commonly-used _Tyrell_ commands. _Tyrell_ is really just a reasonably large `Rakefile` (https://github.com/ruby/rake), meaning it is a series of nested dependencies.
-So if, for example, you want to reproduce Smith et al. (2020; DOI: XXX) by typing `rake ms1_env_US`, it will check what data are needed to run the analysis, what data you have already downloaded and processed, and then grab whatever new data you need.
+So if, for example, you want to reproduce Smith et al. (2020; DOI: [10.1101/2020.09.12.20193250](https://doi.org/10.1101/2020.09.12.20193250)) by typing `rake ms1_env_US`, it will check what data are needed to run the analysis, what data you have already downloaded and processed, and then grab whatever new data you need.
 This makes it easy to use as a shared workflow: different people can work on different projects, each with shared data dependencies, and _Tyrell_ will keep track of everything for you.

 A good first command is probably `rake dwn_data_cases`.
 This will download lots of case/mortality data for you, and put it in `raw-data`.
 As part of its setup process, _Tyrell_ will create new folders within itself to store data for you.
 It will also create a file called that `timestamp.yml` is updated every time new files are downloaded, time-stamping everything so you know what you're working with.
 If you come back to _Tyrell_ tomorrow and want to update everything on your computer, consider running `rake update_cases` to download the latest versions of all the case data.
 If you wanted to update one particular file, you could simply delete it from your computer and then run `rake dwn_data_cases` again - _Tyrell_ will notice that file is missing and will replace it with the latest version.